nicologiannini/auth-service/README.md

 # basic-login-system
-A simple authentication system that supports registration, simple login and 2FA and sends e-mail when a token is generated.
+A simple authentication system that supports registration, basic safe login and two-factor-authentication, sends e-mail when a token is generated.

 Once you have imported the docker image, you need to set some environment variables, i suggest to run this command:
 ```bash